vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 local _ = data.MyPrinter.print("~(PureESCPOS: " .. receipt .. ")~")
 {% endhighlight %}

+Here's how it works:
+1. We build the ESC/POS commands by using plain text and hex commands.
+The hex commands for line feed and other formatting purposes is done with constants.
+That improves readability.
+2. We wrap this string with the `PureESCPOS` markup command.
+3. We send this string to the printer.

-Here's the result on paper which already comes pretty close to a professional lable.
+Here's the result on paper, which already comes pretty close to a professional label:

 ![image](/assets/2025-03-17/030.png)